 In addition, Windows 10 support for 64-bit Mac is available as well.
 To keep your Boot Camp working with Windows 10, follow the steps listed below.

-How to solve Boot Camp issues in Windows 10
+How can I solve Boot Camp issues in Windows 10?

-- Make sure that your Mac is connected to internet.
+- Make sure that your Mac is connected to the Internet.

-- Open Boot Camp Assistant from Utilities folder.
+- Open Boot Camp Assistant from the Utilities folder.

 - When the assistant window opens deselect all options, but make sure that Download the Latest Windows support software from Apple is checked.